piygr/IntervueAI_Capstone/README.md

 **Noise Cancellation:** Currently, it captures noise coming from the background converting into random words.
 Needs to implement noise cancellation to avoid this.

+**Screen sharing & Live video:** The agent currently does not support video or screen sharing.
+For full interview experience it is important to have screen sharing and live video.

+**Proctoring:** For fair interview when used by recruiters, it is important that the candidate is not using unfair means.
+To prevent this protoring is important.

+**Fowl language detection:** It is important that agent is able to detect any kind of fowl language used and take suitable action like warning the candidate or termination of interview.

 ---

 ## 🧱 Project Structure